leonkt/truncNormalMoments/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`truncnormbayes` provides functionality to estimates mean and standard deviation for a truncated normal distribution.
+`truncnormbayes` provides functionality to estimate mean and standard deviation for a truncated normal distribution.

-Specifically, this package finds the MAP parameter estimates for the mean and standard deviation for a normal distribution, given data from the truncated distribution.
-The method used extends Bayesian methods for parameter estimation for a singly truncated normal distribution [see Xiaoping Zhou, Rosella Giacometti, Frank J. Fabozzi & Ann H. Tucker (2014).
-Bayesian estimation of truncated data with applications to operational risk measurement, Quantitative Finance, 14:5, 863-888, DOI: 10.1080/14697688.2012.752103].
-We extend it by considering the doubly truncated normal distribution.
-We use the Jeffreys prior and find MAP estimates of the mean and standard deviation of a doubly truncated normal, with left and right truncations specified beforehand.
+Specifically, this package finds the posterior modes for the mean and standard deviation for a truncated normal distribution with one or two known truncation points.
+The method used extends Bayesian methods for parameter estimation for a singly truncated normal distribution under the Jeffreys prior [see Zhou, X., Giacometti, R., Fabozzi, F. J., & Tucker, A. H. (2014).
+Bayesian estimation of truncated data with applications to operational risk measurement.
+Quantitative Finance, 14(5), 863-888. <doi:10.1080/14697688.2012.752103>].
+This package additionally allows for a doubly truncated normal distribution.

 ## Installation